jku-win-dke/AISA-XMI-Mapper/README.md

 					sh:node fixm:Distance ;
 					sh:path fixm:runwayVisualRange
 				] .
 2. **Connections** to other UML classes are mapped into property shapes with the sh:minCount and sh:maxCount representing the cardinality of the relationship.
 The target class is specified by the sh:class constraint.
-If a role name is provided, this name is used for sh:path.
-Otherwise, the sh:path name is the combination of "the" plus the target class name.
-There is an exception of mapping connections: association classes.
-If an association class for a connection exists, the property of the UML class targets the association class and not the initial target class.
-Furthermore, the association class has a property added for the connection to the target class.
-Example of a normal connection to the class aixm:City and a connection with an association class to aixm:OrganisationAuthority of aixm:AirportHeliport:
+If a role name (connector name) is provided, this name is used for sh:path.
+Otherwise, the sh:path is the target class name with the first letter in lower case. ...

-		aixm:AirportHeliportTimeSlice
-			sh:property [
-				sh:class aixm:City ;
-				sh:path aixm:servedCity
-			] ;
-			sh:property  [
-				sh:class aixm:AirportHeliportResponsibilityOrganisation ;
-				sh:maxCount 1 ;
-				sh:path aixm:responsibleOrganisation
-			] .

 #### 3.3.3.2.
 Mapping of UML classes